langchain-ai/url_scraper/README.md

 # URL Scraper 🌐🤖

-This repository is a starting point to test strategies for extracting structured information from a specific URL using a language model.
+This repository is a starting point to test strategies for extracting structured information from a given URL using a language model.

+## What's included

+1. A bare minimum implementation that can be used to extract structured information from a given URL.
+2. A dataset and evaluation script to evaluate the performance of the agent.

 ## How it works

-This repository implements the bare minimal implementation to get you started.
-It includes the following steps:
+The agent is a LangGraph agent that uses a language model to extract structured information from a given URL.
+The agent is implemented in the `src/agent` folder.

+The agent does the following:

+1. Accepts a URL and a JSON schema as input from a user.
-1. Fetches the HTML content of a given URL.
+2. Fetches the HTML content of a given URL.
-2. Parses the HTML content into a langchain `Document` object.
+3. Parses the HTML content into text.
-3. Extracts structured information from the `Document` using a user provided JSON schema and a chat model.
-Extraction relies on vanilla [tool calling](https://python.langchain.com/docs/concepts/tool_calling/)
+4. Uses a vanilla chat model capable of [tool calling](https://python.langchain.com/docs/concepts/tool_calling/) to extract structured information from the text that matches the schema.

 ## 🚀 Launch the LangGraph Server